openeuler-mirror/BSCCompiler/doc/en/MapleDriverOverview.md

 ### Driver stages

-The driver functionality can be divded into "insert number" stages:
+The driver functionality can be divded into five stages:

 **1. Parsing options**